-She is a Research Fellow at the Melbourne Institute: Applied Economic & Social Research.
-She is also a Research Fellow at the ARC Centre of Excellence for Children and Families over the Life Course and a Research Affiliate at the Tax and Transfer Policy Institute (Crawford School of Public Policy, ANU).
+I'm a Research Fellow/Lecturer at the Melbourne Institute: Applied Economic & Social Research and at the ARC Centre of Excellence for Children and Families over the Life Course.
+I'm also a Research Affiliate with CESifo and the Tax and Transfer Policy Institute (Crawford School of Public Policy, ANU).

-She received her B.A. in Economics at the Universidad Carlos III de Madrid, her M.S. in Economics at the Universite Catholique de Louvain, and her Ph.D. in Economics at the Universidad Complutense de Madrid in 2020 (Summa cum laude).
+I received my B.A. in Economics at the Universidad Carlos III de Madrid, my M.S. in Economics at the Universite Catholique de Louvain, and my Ph.D. in Economics at the Universidad Complutense de Madrid in 2020 (Summa cum laude).

 111 Barry St, Level 5 (Office 6.12), Victoria 3010 (Australia)